Ali-Mikael/Application-hacking/h2-BreakAndFix.md

 > <https://terokarvinen.com/2023/fuzz-urls-find-hidden-directories/>

 ## Prerequisites
-First, I downloaded dictionary to use in the attack. (the tool itself is pre-installed on `Kali`)
+First, I downloaded a dictionary to use in the attack. (the tool itself is pre-installed on `Kali`)
 ```bash
 $ wget https://raw.githubusercontent.com/danielmiessler/SecLists/master/Discovery/Web-Content/common.txt
 ```